 State-regulated professions that depend on state or national board licensing often require their single-purpose programs and institutes to receive accreditation from specialized/professional accrediting organizations.

-The accreditation process educational institutes must undergo can break down into four main steps.
-Each step is as important as the last and relies heavily on information provided by both the educational institute's faculty members and members of the accrediting organization.
+The accreditation process educational institutes must undergo can be broken down into four main steps.
+Each step is as important as the last and relies heavily on information provided by both the educational institute’s faculty members and members of the accrediting organization.
 Below is more information about each step to help you gain a better understanding of accreditation from start to finish.

 Once the appropriate accreditation agency has received the necessary paperwork from a college requesting accreditation, peer review begins.
 This process is when administrative and faculty peers must perform a thorough review of all prepared materials, including the written report and the daily operations of the institution applying for accreditation.
 They can do this analysis consistently throughout the year and focus on areas such as the curriculum, student attendance, graduation ratings, and many other important factors.